pcolby/pcp-pmda-qpid/README.md

 ## Contact

-Issues / suggestions can be reported via GitHub's [issue tracker]( https://github.com/pcolby/pcp-pmda-qpid/issues).
-Pull requests are very welcome.
+Issues / suggestions can be reported via GitHub's [issue tracker]( https://github.com/pcolby/pcp-pmda-qpid/issues) (pull requests are very welcome).

 The [PMDA++ Google Group](http://groups.google.com/group/pcp-pmda-cpp/) is also used for general discussion, questions, comments, suggestions, etc for this